NSF Logo

 On the eve of the second millennium, an independent agency updated its identity again.
 As a result, the little men holding hands were enlarged and, together with the inner ring, were repainted in gold.
 The gradient transitioned from a lighter shade in the upper left corner to a darker one on the right.

-The creators of the logo returned to the abbreviated name NSF, so they removed the ring formed from the long inscription.
+The logo’s creators returned to the abbreviated name NSF, so they removed the ring formed by the long inscription.
 They placed the abbreviation in the center, choosing a large globe as the basis.
 In this version, the globe was three-dimensional due to the gradient.
 A dark blue color was used to indicate the body of water, and gray-green with a grainy texture was used for the continents.
 All three letters were capitalized, white, and had thin, long serifs at the ends.

 2009 – today